The Be Happy Yoga Project

 We understand that sometimes people are experiencing a difficult time in their lives physically, mentally and emotionally.
 They may need yoga, but be unable to pay or have any energy to offer as a work exchange.
 They may also not be categorised as being in a marginalised group.
-Please contact us directly if this applies to you as we may, from time to time, be able to offer free 10 class passes for a small number of individuals who fit the above description.
+Please contact us directly if this applies to you as we may, from time to time, be able to offer free drop-in classes for a small number of individuals who fit the above description.

 Free community yoga courses

 We offer a number of free community yoga courses each year aimed at marginalised groups.
 We run these courses in collaboration with charities and local social enterprises.
 If you work for a charity or social enterprise, please contact us to find out if we can run a free yoga course directly for your organisation.